Page last updated on: April 4th, 2021

-Persephone started screaming so loud that her mother Demeter heard her painful cry and went to the valley to see what was going on.
-She started searching carefully but she couldn't find her beloved daughter anywhere.
-So she went on asking anyone she was meeting on her way, but no one seemed to know anything about it...
+Persephone began to scream so loudly that her mother Demeter heard her agonized cry and went into the valley to see what was going on.
+She began to search carefully, but she couldn't find her beloved daughter anywhere.
+So she kept asking everyone she met along the way, but no one seemed to know anything about it...

-Finally, Demeter decided to visit Helios, the wise Sun god, who happened to know the story, and asked him for advice.
-Helios was a kind god and felt mercy for the mourning mother, so he revealed to Demeter the whole truth.
+Finally, Demeter decided to seek out Helios, the wise sun god, who happened to know the story, and asked him for advice.
+Helios was a kind god and felt compassion for the grieving mother, so he revealed the whole truth to Demeter.

-Nine days past without any change, driving Demeter to despair.
-She could neither eat, nor drink, nor could she sleep and nothing was blossoming on earth, leaving humans and animals with no food.
+Nine days passed without any change, which drove Demeter to despair.
+She could neither eat, nor drink, nor sleep, and nothing blossomed on the earth, so that men and animals had no food.

-Demeter was delighted to see her daughter again and cried uncountable tears of joy, bringing this way fertility back to earth.
-She was hoping to keep her daughter close to her forever, but during her stay with Hades, Persephone had eaten six pomegranate seeds and was therefore chained to stay in the underworld for four months of the year.
+Demeter was delighted to see her daughter again and cried countless tears of joy for bringing fertility back to earth in this way.
+She hoped to keep her daughter with her forever, but during her stay with Hades, Persephone had eaten six pomegranate seeds and was therefore chained to remain in the underworld for four months of the year.

 This is how the seasons were created in the upper world.
 All the time Persephone was with Demeter, Demeter was so full of happiness that the sun was shining and everything was blooming.
 All the rest of the time when Persephone had to return to the underworld, Demeter was in sorrow and nothing could grow... that was the time when winter set in the world.